mutugierik/Exploratory-Analysis-using-R/README.md

 ## Tools and Methodology
 * R programming
 ## Executive Summary
+This project is an exploratory data analysis (EDA) that examines the various Airbnb listings in New York City (NYC) by utilizing the tidyverse for data cleaning and ggplot 2 for visualization.
+From the analysis, Manhattan and Brooklyn have the most bnb listings with varied pricing structures.
+The analysis forms a foundation for implementing a predictive housing and pricing model in NYC to guide the entry of new Airbnb owners into the market.
 ### Business Problem

 ### Overview of Findings
 ## Recommendations
 ## Caveats and Assumptions